2025 dates for your space and climate events calendar

 REAP Conference, November 4th, Peterborough

 Organised by Agri-TechE and marking its 12th year by moving from Norwich to Peterborough.
-More details in due course.
+The REAP Conference attracts researchers, innovators, government officials, agribusiness leaders and farmers from across the UK and beyond.

 6th Symposium of the Committee on Space Research (COSPAR): Space Exploration 2025: A Symposium on Humanity’s Challenges and Celestial Solutions, Cyprus, November 3rd-7th